Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

    - If you are playing Skyrim, delete or deactivate the `ALYSLC Enderal.esp` in your mod manager.
       - Modify the mod's settings via the `/Data/MCM/Settings/ALYSLC.ini` file.

-## [For Users]
-### Getting Started
-- After installing the mod for the first time, always ***start a new playthrough and dedicate the playthrough to co-op***.
-Minimize progressing player 1's character outside of co-op.
-- As of this time, ***removing the mod mid-playthrough is not recommended*** and will lead to freezes when loading saves.
-- This mod requires that ***at least two XInput-compatible controllers*** are plugged in to your computer before starting a co-op session.
-- To summon other players, after loading a save, first ensure player 1 is not in combat.
-Then press and hold the `Back` button + press the `Start` button on ***player 1's*** controller.
-This will establish which player is recognized as player 1 by the mod and open the Summoning Menu.

-### Important Notes
-- Almost all of the mod's testing was done on ***Skyrim version 1.5.97***, so for the most stable experience, your best bet is to downgrade your Skyrim installation to this version.
-- Have a peek at the mod's MCM once it fully loads and customize the mod's settings.
-In particular, ***reference and modify each players' MCM 'Binds' page*** to get a feel for the controls.
-- ***Save frequently*** while playing.
-- ***Bugs are inevitable, and in some cases, correctable***.
-Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
-If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.
-- See [Mod Incompatibility](#mod-incompatibility) for details on SE/AE-specific mod concerns.

 ### Prerequisite Mods
 Install the following mods + all their prerequisites:
 - [SKSE64](https://skse.silverlock.org/)